Ked57/NIOD-core/README.md

 The nodejs server stores callbacks linked to a callback id, this id is passed to the lua server which pass it back with the return data.
 The dispatcher will then execute the right stored callback

+Thanks to Drex from Dynamic DCS for all the help on sockets, go check his server out